returaxel/OPNsense/Mullvad-SelectiveRouting-BBCode.md

 [size=12pt]About[/size]

-I spent too long getting this to work with the out of date & overly explanatory information I found online, so here's a very "streamlined" setup of Selective Routing with WireGuard and Mullvad.
-This is just the steps needed to get it up and running.
+This is basically the existing guide(s) without much explanation, straight to the point, for us who get cross eyed by walls of text.
 Don't expect to learn why it's working here.

-[glow=red,2,300]Not the best, most secure nor is it perfect in any way. [/glow]

-[i]Please educate me where there are misstakes![/i]
+[glow=green,2,300]This is the minimum needed to get it up and running on an unconfigured OPNsense host. [/glow] [i]Tested with 24.1.1[/i]

 Hopefully, it can be of help to someone and lets hope I never have to do BBcode formatting ever again 🤦